kkredit/scramble-squares-solver/Blog.md

 Keeping our skills sharp and finding the right tools for the job are important values to DornerWorks.
 Exercises like this one, where we learn new languages, platforms, frameworks, and tools help us deliver quality solutions that fit your needs.
 Like a good language manages complexity for the developer, can DornerWorks be the partner that manages technology for you, so you can focus on _your_ customers?
+Schedule a meeting with us today and we will show you how.